What is the Azure AI Face service?

-The Azure Face service provides AI algorithms that detect, recognize, and analyze human faces in images.
-Facial recognition software is important in many different scenarios, such as identity verification, touchless access control, and face blurring for privacy.
+The Azure AI Face service provides AI algorithms that detect, recognize, and analyze human faces in images.
+Facial recognition software is important in many different scenarios, such as identification, touchless access control, and face blurring for privacy.

 You can use the Face service through a client library SDK or by calling the REST API directly.
 Follow the quickstart to get started.